 Setting financial long-term and short-term goals is a smart habit that will tell you how much money you’ll need for the things you want.
 When you’re intentional with financial planning, you have a direction to focus on and the steps you need to take to get there.

 Other effective money habits include developing good money management skills and a healthy mindset.
 These both will help you strengthen your financial future.
 Learning how to budget, avoiding debt, and saving money will greatly increase your chances of not running out in retirement.

 Just be careful to not get trapped in the belief that more money means greater happiness.
-In 2018, Purdue University published a study that revealed the point at which a greater income no longer had emotional benefits.
+In 2018, Purdue University published a study that revealed the point at which a greater annual income no longer had emotional benefits.
 The study found that once a person makes $75k a year, any increase in income actually tends to reduce life satisfaction.

 Have a clear understanding of what you truly value and the vision you have for your life, and let those two priorities inform your financial goals and decisions.

 What’s more important than money?

 It’s probably not difficult for you to answer this question for yourself.
 But, it is important that you always keep your priorities in order.
 Otherwise, money can slowly start to create some of the problems mentioned above.